|

 Breathing in chemicals from household cleaners can cause damage to the lungs.

-Studies have shown that women who work around cleaners show a greater decline in lung function than women who aren’t regularly exposed to cleaners.
+Studies have shown that women who work around cleaners have a more significant decline in lung function than women who are not regularly exposed to cleaners.

 You can check out the study here.